hydrosolutions/SAPPHIRE_Forecast_Tools/doc/development.md

 3. Basin Info and Parameter

-   For each basin, a folder is required, similar to the one for Ala Archa with the code 15194: /sensitive_data_forecast_tools/conceptual_model/BasinInfo/15194
+   For each basin (each `code`), a folder is required with the BasinInfo: ieasyhydroforecast_PATH_TO_BASININFO/BASINCODE

     This folder contains the data files `param.RData` and `Basin_Info.RData`.